 Lunch!
 Time to grab a quick bite in the PATH (for full orientation to the PATH, please refer to my colleague’s past blog!).
 I head down with a couple of other students to refuel and see how everyone’s Monday is going so far.
 We chat about recent attendances at small claims court, settlement conferences and how delicious Tim Horton’s Chili is.

 After lunch, I come back to my desk.
-“ASSISTANCE REQUIRED!” reads the RE: line in email that just came into the summer student’s collective email.
+“ASSISTANCE REQUIRED!” reads the RE: line in the email that just came into the summer student’s collective email.
 I’m next on the rotation list, so I send a quick reply email to the lawyer letting her know I am on my way to her office to get instructions.
-The assignment turns out to be exciting – attend at Newmarket Superior Court for Trial Scheduling Court tomorrow morning.
-I note this in my calendar, and go back to work.
+The assignment turns out to be exciting – attend Newmarket Superior Court for Trial Scheduling Court tomorrow morning.
+I note this in my calendar and go back to work.
 (Post-Appearance note: I got to make submissions before a judge and was successful in resisting opposing counsel’s attempt to set the matter down for trial!)

 3:00 – 6:30 PM